dream80/lucky-blockchain/README.md

 ##  Act fast

-<font color="green">If you want to get more coins, be quick.
-The block reward will change from 18 to 6 in a few days, specifically after the block height reaches **138240**.</font>
++ If you want to get more coins, be quick.
+The block reward will change from 18 to 6 in a few days, specifically after the block height reaches **138240**.

 # What is Lucky